Azimaizat02/INFO-3305_sport/README.md

 <strong>Features and functionalities</strong> <br>
+- Admin
+<br> Admin can look at the records and make changes to the site. <br>
+- Sign up/Log in
+<br> Users can sign up to the website and log in if they already created one. <br>
 - Merchandise/Product
 <br> Users can utilize this app to view and purchase official IIUM Futsal products online.
 It is a user-friendly e-commerce platform that displays various futsal-related products while encouraging team spirit and solidarity among supporters. <br>
 - Player